learnlatex/learnlatex.github.io/en/more-08.md

 \end{document}
 ```

+Note that any non-numeric cell must be "protected" by enclosing it with braces.

 The package provides many possibilities for formatting the numbers in
 different ways; see the [package
 documentation](https://texdoc.net/pkg/siunitx).

 ## Specifying the total table width